 DIGA 301.
 3D Modeling and Animation.
 1 Unit.

 An introduction to 3D modeling, rendering and animation.
 Includes creation, editing and mapping of materials for the models in a 3D scene, material editors, paint and image manipulation software, lighting, tracking and keyframing, curve/path animation, inverse kinematics, morphing, raytracing, file conversion/compression and required formats.
-Prerequisite: DIGA 101A or DIGA 131A or CSCI 111Q.
+Prerequisite: DIGA 101A or CSCI 111.

 DIGA 302.
 Advanced 3D Modeling and Animation.
 1 Unit.